-Innovation tends to dominates the headlines, yet from our experience it’s the ugly stuff that has a huge impact on a localization system.
-In this article, we make a case for a consistent and disciplined approach to content production, a case for maintenance.
+While innovation tends to dominate the headlines, our experience tells us it’s the ugly stuff that greatly impacts a localization system.
+Here, we make a case for a consistent and disciplined approach to content production, a case for maintenance.

 In order to build and maintain an efficient, cost-effective localization strategy, you need good tools.

-Translation Memory – A translation memory, or TM, is a translation database that automatically stores text as translation units in source and target language pairs.
-These segments can be formed of sentences, paragraphs, headings, titles or elements in a list, and will be re-used during the next piece of relevant translation work.
+A translation memory, or TM, is a translation database that automatically stores text as translation units in source and target language pairs.
+These segments can include sentences, paragraphs, headings, titles or elements in a list and will be re-used during the next piece of relevant translation work.
 This means the same sentence is never translated (or paid for fully) more than once.

 TMs are widely used to boost terminological consistency, reduce costs and speed up the translation process.
-However, their usefulness is dependent on how well they are maintained.
-Here are some tips for good TM hygiene.
+However, their usefulness is depends on how well they are maintained.
+Here are some tips for good TM upkeep.

-Appointed contact – Receiving feedback can become challenging when there are multiple stakeholders with differing opinions about terminology.
+Receiving feedback can be challenging when there are multiple stakeholders with differing opinions about terminology.
 The simple solution is to assign a single contact to approve all terminology.

-Although our amazing content team shoulders most of the responsibility for maintenance, we need our clients to buy into this too.
-Organizing the review process at your end (and providing regular, collated feedback) may take time, but is an essential first step on the path to healthy maintenance.
+Although our content team shoulders most of the responsibility for maintenance, we strongly encourage our clients to also have this maintenance mindset.
+Organizing the review process (and providing regular, gathered feedback) may take time upfront, but is an essential first step to building healthy maintenance.

 To sum up, here are the key things to bear in mind for your next localization project: